How We Roll (TV series): Development

 On March 1, 2021, a sitcom titled The Tom Smallwood Project was given a pilot order with Mark Gross writing the pilot.
 In May 2021, the sitcom titled Smallwood was given a series order with Mark Cendrowski directing the pilot, and was scheduled for a mid-season premiere in the 2021–22 television season.
 On November 24, 2021, it was announced that the series title had been changed to How We Roll with an 11-episode count.
 On May 12, 2022, CBS canceled the series after one season.

 Casting

 On March 29, 2021, Pete Holmes was cast as the lead role for the pilot.
 In April 2021, Chi McBride and Katie Lowes were cast in main roles for the pilot.
 On November 1, 2021, Julie White was cast in a main role for the pilot.
 On December 10, 2021, Mason Wells was cast in a main role.
 On December 17, 2021, Tahj Mowry, Rondi Reed, Judy Kain, Amanda Perez and Matt McCarthy were cast in recurring roles.

+Filming

+How We Roll was filmed at Radford Studio Center in Studio City, California, but it is set in Saginaw, Michigan.